-From its founding moment in 1969 to the present, the Society for Neuroscience (SfN) has played a critical role in creating this brave new neuroscientific world.
+From its founding in 1969 to the present, the Society for Neuroscience has played a critical role in creating this brave new neuroscientific world.
 In this essay, we will explore the Society’s work and influence through its 50th anniversary in 2019.
-It is worth noting from the outset that SfN represents something unique as a scientific society, especially for the 20th century.
-In contrast to most modern professional societies, SfN played a major role not only in the actual creation of the discipline, but also in developing the science and scientific community represented by that discipline.
-It also is worth emphasizing what we mean by the creation of neuroscience as a discipline.
-Of course, scientists have observed, dissected, and performed innumerable experiments on various parts of the nervous system for centuries.
-However, the idea that the study of the nervous system constituted a separate discipline apart from traditional fields of study such as anatomy, pathology, and physiology, did not emerge until the 1960s and 1970s.
-The founding of SfN forged a new and distinct field by bringing together scientists trained in a variety of established disciplines under the common banner of neuroscience.
-SfN founders and early leaders consciously sought to make a new community of scientists that eschewed traditional parochialism and disciplinary isolation and, instead, embraced the idea of an intellectually and methodologically open field in which no one approach was privileged over the other.
-The founding ideals of SfN bear the stamp of the time and place of its birth, in so far as the founders believed that the scientific field it founded in its own image would flourish with egalitarian and democratic institutions.
+In contrast to most modern professional societies, SfN played a unique role not only in the actual creation of the field, but also in developing the science and scientific community represented by that field by bringing together scientists trained in a variety of other disciplines and methodologies under the common banner of neuroscience.
+SfN founders and early leaders consciously sought to make a new community of scientists that eschewed traditional parochialism and disciplinary isolation and instead embraced the idea of an intellectually and methodologically open field in which no one approach was privileged over the other.
+The founding ideals of SfN bear the stamp of the time and place of its birth, of confidence in egalitarian and democratic institutions.

 First and foremost, this is a story of how SfN created unity out of an enormous diversity of approaches and disciplinary traditions and then expanded its organizational mission to provide a home community for scientists at every career stage, in every nation, and in multiple career paths.
-This story is a complicated narrative that involves numerous individuals, institutions, new technologies, new biological discoveries, and changing social, economic, and political contexts.
-While we do not try to tell the full history of SfN, we have tried to relate the stories and events of its first 50 years that we think have the most relevance for the present.
+This story is a complicated narrative that involves many individuals, institutions, new technologies, new biological discoveries, and changing social, economic, and political contexts.
+While we do not try to tell the full history of the Society in this essay, we have tried to relate the stories and events of SfN’s first 50 years that we think have the most relevance for the present.
 Neuroscience in its short life has become one of the largest and most exciting fields within biomedicine.
-While this is an achievement worth celebrating, there are also major challenges that lay ahead.
-We hope this history can help provide some context and perhaps even some guidance for those challenges.
+While this is an achievement worth celebrating, there are also major challenges ahead.
+We hope this history can help provide some context and even some guidance for those challenges.